TAMU-ESP/BioZPulse-Sim-Platform/README.md

 <img src="./figures/delta.jpg" alt="drawing" width="600"/>
 (a) Bio-Z Sensing for PTT from the wrist, (b) Overview of the proposed wrist circuit model for Bio-Z simulation platform based on a 3D time-varying impedance grid that models arterial pulse wave and PTT.

-BioZPulse Simulation Platform for Arterial Pulse Wave Modeling by Bassem Ibrahim, Drew A. Hall and Roozbeh Jafari.
-This repository includes the source code of the bio-impedance simulation platform.
-If you used our source code, please reference our paper:

-Bassem Ibrahim, Drew A. Hall, Roozbeh Jafari, Bio-impedance Simulation Platform using 3D Time-Varying Impedance Grid for Arterial Pulse Wave Modeling, IEEE Biomedical Circuits and Systems Conference (BioCAS), October 17-19, 2019, Nara, Japan. [(Paper)][1].

 BioZPulse simulation platform source code files: